 - Communicate and don’t panic!

 Challenging times like the outbreak of an infectious disease pose critical threats to businesses and their personnel.
 Remember when making decisions for your business that your staff are your most indispensable asset – their welfare is your top priority.
-For more information on protecting your people during the coronavirus outbreak, reach out to the Morrows Human Resources Advisory team.
+For more information on protecting your people during the coronavirus crisis, reach out to the Morrows Human Resources Advisory team.